 When you think of investing your first investment should be in Bullion, this is an excellent example of what to invest as this will keep its value even after an economic collapse.
 As for what kind of bullion it should be either gold or silver if you don’t have enough money for gold go for the silver as it is much cheaper.
 You can invest in silver dollars as these are easy to carry and have a high value to weight ratio.

 Another benefit of bullion is that they are tangible, it is an oz of silver/gold, it is either an oz of silver/gold or not.
 The dollar might lose its value or in the case of economic collapse, it won’t worth anything as there is nothing to back it up.
 Economically speaking for a prepper silver bullion is a great investment you can buy these for around $50.
-If you want to know how you should prepare if a war breaks out in your area then check out my recent article How close are we to total economic collapse? ( When and What to do? ).
+If you want to know how you should prepare if a war breaks out in your area then check out my recent article How to prepare for war as a civilian? ( In 8 Steps ).

 Most people tend to use their credit or their debit cards when purchasing, although there are still some people who prefer cash over a card.
 During a recession cash will have a massive demand, a lot of people will lose their income, the business will close and you might find that in most places you can’t even use your credit cards to pay for everyday items.
 A lot of people will be selling their stuff during a recession, you will need some of these items, and the likeliness of you paying for these items with a credit or a debit card are slim to none.

-If you are planning to renovate your house than it is a good idea to buy the materials before a recession comes.
+If you are planning to renovate your house then it is a good idea to buy the materials before a recession comes.
 During the recession, these construction materials will not have any kind of demand, which in theory should make their prices lower, but the truth is that most companies will simply stop selling until the market bounces back.
 There are some exceptions as some business owners will sell off all their construction materials for pennies during a recession, but generally speaking, most business owners would rather wait it out.
 One of the items which will keep its value even after a recession is silver, for more information check out my recent article Best silver for Preppers ( Top 5 ).

 It isn’t important what kind you get but as how much of them you can get as there will be a big demand for ammunition.
 Altho keep in mind the value to weight ratio especially if you need to carry it in your bug out bag.
 It is always good to have around 10 bricks of ammo on hand at all times and more if you have a bug out vehicle.
 Don’t have thousands and thousands of rounds of ammunition if you do not have the possibility to transport it especially if you have to take off in a hurry as it is most often in emergency cases.